Five years ago the answer to the question – will my phone work in Costa Rica? – was just a simple no.

 If you truly cannot live without a cell phone but your provider doesn’t offer a reasonable international plan or your phone doesn’t work see getting a working mobile phone in Costa Rica.

-We had more friends than usual visiting us in early 2016 and needed a spare phone for them to use.
+Recently we had more friends than usual visiting us and needed a spare phone for them to use.
 A new phone with texting and limited internet capabilities with a 30 day talk and data plan was just under $30 from the Kolbi kiosk in the Cariari mall east of SJO airport.